jsx-eslint/eslint-plugin-react/docs/rules/no-multi-comp.md

 module.exports = HelloJohn;
 ```

+### `exportOnly`

+When `true` the rule will ignore components which are not exported, which allows you to define components as long as they are only used within a private scope.

 ## When Not To Use It

 If you prefer to declare multiple components per file you can disable this rule.